 - Optimize paid ads

-- Invest in less expensive marketing channels under your control – email marketing, social media, content marketing etc.
+- Invest in less expensive marketing channels under your control – email marketing, social media, content marketing, etc.

-- Start a referral program to get new customers – this is a fixed price you only pay on a sale
+- Start a referral program to get new customers – this is a fixed price you only pay on a sale.

-Getting your brand noticed online is only half the battle won; getting customers to actually click over to your store is where the struggle lies.
+Getting your brand noticed online is only half the battle won; getting customers to click over to your store is where the struggle lies.
 Your click-through rate (CTR) can help you track each channel – divide the number of customers that clicked on your ad or link by the total number of impressions generated.

 Small or large, an e-commerce store has to pay attention to its key metrics.
 These metrics can serve you on your journey to becoming a successful e-commerce brand.
-Focusing on these elements will help you stay informed on your business’ performance and take strategic decisions to boost it.
+Focusing on these elements will help you stay informed on your business’ performance and make strategic decisions to boost it.